FOSSEE/sees/ult/Using_Linux_Tools.rst

 Logging in, activating the user interface and logging out
 ----------------------------------------------------------
-In order to work on a Linux system directly, you will need to provide a user name and password.
+In order to work on a Linux system directly, one needs to provide a user name and password.
 You always need to authenticate to the system.
-Most PC−based Linux systems have two basic modes for a system to run in: either quick and sober in text console mode, which looks like DOS with mouse, multitasking and multi−user features, or in graphical console mode, which looks better but eats more system resources.
+Most PC−based Linux systems have two basic modes for a system to run in: either quick and clean in text console mode,which includes with mouse, multitasking and multi−user features, or in graphical console mode, which looks better but eats more system resources.

 Graphical Mode
 ~~~~~~~~~~~~~~
 This is the default nowadays on most desktop computers.
-You know you will connect to the system using graphical mode when you are first asked for your user name, and then, in a new window, to type your password.
+You know you will be connecting to the system using graphical mode when you are first asked for your user name, and then to type your password.

 To log in, make sure the mouse pointer is in the login window, provide your user name and password to the system and click *OK* or press *Enter*.
 It is generally considered a bad idea to connect (graphically) using the root user name, the system adminstrator's account, since the use of graphics includes running a lot of extra programs, in root's case with a lot of extra permissions.
 To keep all risks as low as possible, use a normal user account to connect graphically.
 But there are enough risks to keep this in mind as a general advice, for all use of the root account: only log in as root when extra privileges are required.

 After entering your user name/password combination, it can take a little while before the graphical environment is started, depending on the CPU speed of your computer, on the software you use and on your personal settings.

 To continue, you will need to open a *terminal window* or *xterm* for short (X being the name for the underlying software supporting the graphical environment).
-This program can be found in the *Applications−>Utilities,
-System Tools* or *Internet menu*, depending on what window manager you are using.
-There might be icons that you can use as a shortcut to get an xterm window as well, and clicking the right mouse button on the desktop background will usually present you with a menu containing a terminal window application.
+This program can be found in the *Applications−>Utilities->System Tools* or *Internet menu*, depending on what window manager you are using.
+There might be icons that you can use as a shortcut to get an *xterm* window as well, and clicking the right mouse button on the desktop background will usually present you with a menu containing a terminal window application.

 While browsing the menus, you will notice that a lot of things can be done without entering commands via the keyboard.
-For most users, the good old point−'n'−click method of dealing with the computer will do.
-But this
-guide is for future network and system administrators, who will need to meddle with the heart of the system.

-They need a stronger tool than a mouse to handle all the tasks they will face.
+For most users, the good old point−n−click method of dealing with the computer will do.
+But for those who want to enter the "heart" of the system, a tool stronger than a mouse will be required to handle the various tasks.
 This tool is the shell, and when in graphical mode, we activate our shell by opening a terminal window.

-The terminal window is your control panel for the system.
-Almost everything that follows is done using this simple but powerful text tool.
 A terminal window should always show a command prompt when you open one.
 This terminal shows a standard prompt, which displays the user's login name, and the current working directory, represented by the twiddle (~)

 Another common form for a prompt is this one:
 [user@host dir]

-In the above example, *user* will be your login name, *hosts* the name of the machine you are working on, and *dir* an indication of your current location in the file system.Prompts can display all kinds of information, but that they are not part of the commands you are giving to your system.
+In the above example, *user* will be your login name, *hosts* the name of the machine you are working on, and *dir* an indication of your current location in the file system.
+Prompts can display all kinds of information, but they are not part of the commands you are giving to your system.
 To disconnect from the system in graphical mode, you need to close all terminal windows and other applications.
-After that, hit the logout icon or find Log Out in the menu.
-Closing everything is not really
-necessary, and the system can do this for you, but session management might put all currently open applications back on your screen when you connect again, which takes longer and is not always the desired effect.
+After that, hit the *logout* icon or find *Log Out* in the menu.
+Closing everything is not really necessary, and the system can do this for you, but session management might put all currently open applications back on your screen when you connect again, which takes longer and is not always the desired effect.
 However, this behavior is configurable.

 When you see the login screen again, asking to enter user name and password, logout was successful.

 Text Mode
 ~~~~~~~~~
-You know you're in text mode when the whole screen is black, showing (in most cases white) characters.
+One is in text mode when the whole screen is black, showing (in most cases white) characters.
 A text mode login screen typically shows some information about the machine you are working on, the name of the machine and a prompt waiting for you to log in.

 The login is different from a graphical login, in that you have to hit the *Enter* key after providing your user name, because there are no buttons on the screen that you can click with the mouse.
 Then you should type your password, followed by another *Enter*.
-You won't see any indication that you are entering something, not even an asterisk, and you won't see the cursor move.
+You will not see any indication that you are entering something, not even an asterisk, and you won't see the cursor move.
 But this is normal on Linux and is done for security reasons.

 When the system has accepted you as a valid user, you may get some more information, called the *message of the day*, which can be anything.
 Additionally, it is popular on UNIX systems to display a fortune cookie, which contains some general wise or unwise (this is up to you) thoughts.
 After that, you will be given a shell, indicated with the same prompt that you would get in graphical mode.

 Also in text mode: log in as root only to do setup and configuration that absolutely requires administrator privileges, such as adding users, installing software packages, and performing network and other system configuration.
 Once you are finished, immediately leave the special account and resume your work as a non−privileged user.

-Logging out is done by entering the logout command, followed by Enter.
+Logging out is done by entering the *logout* command, followed by Enter.
 You are successfully disconnected from the system when you see the login screen again.Don't power−off the computer after logging out.
 It is not meant to be shut off without application of the proper procedures for halting the system.
 Powering it off without going through the halting process might cause severe damage!

 Basic Commands
 ===============